Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

 Run a remote evaluation
 _______________________

-We can now launch a remote evaluation of our model!
+We can now launch a remote evaluation of our agent!

 .. code-block:: python

     eval_run = hub.evaluate(
-        model=model,
-        dataset=dataset,
+        model=agent,  # Note: parameter is still named 'model' for backward compatibility dataset=dataset,
         name="test-run",  # optional
     )